Lizar22/FemCoders-Mentor-Hub-Backend/README.md

 ## 📝 License

-This project is open source and is licensed under the [Apache License 2.0].
+This project is open source and is licensed under the Apache License 2.0

 Copyright 2025 FemCodersMentorHub.

 You are free to use, modify, and distribute this code, as long as you keep this notice and give proper credit to the original author.

-The license also covers any patents related to this project; all patent rights remain with the author.

 <br>